ballerina-platform/openapi-connectors/openapi/avaza/Package.md

-Connects to Avaza from Ballerina
+Connects to [Avaza API v1](https://api.avaza.com/swagger/ui/index) from Ballerina

 ## Package overview
 The `ballerinax/avaza` is a [Ballerina](https://ballerina.io/) connector for Avaza.